Tablet PC Purchase

 - Surface Pro 7+ bundle price is $1,536.00 + sales tax $97.00 = $1,633.00

 Letter from the director of technology to Country Day families, summer 2023

 Dear CCDS Students and Parents -

-Eight years ago, we were early adopters of the Microsoft Surface Pro 3, and in fact were among the first people in the world to use these devices.
+Nine years ago, we were early adopters of the Microsoft Surface Pro 3, and in fact were among the first people in the world to use these devices.
 An interview I did seven years ago continues to be shared via Twitter, and it really is a great overview of Country Day’s powerful learning environment.
 It is worth a read: The Device Matters.
 Based on our experience we have deployed successive generations of Surface Pro tablets over the past eight years, and we can say with confidence that the Surfaces have exceeded our expectations.
-We will be deploying the Surface Pro 7+ again for the 2022-23 school year, the same model as last year.
+We will be deploying the Surface Pro 7+ again for the 2023-24 school year, the same model as last year.

 For those of you who are planning to purchase a new Surface Pro 7+ this year, please place your order here.
 See the FAQ for details.
-We recommend paying by electronic check (ACH) to minimize service fees.
-The ordering deadline is Friday, June 10, 2022.
+We recommend paying by electronic check (ACH) to minimize transaction fees.
+The ordering deadline is Friday, June 30, 2023.
 Important details about purchasing requirements and deadlines are shown in the tables below.

 The Surface Pro 7+ is the thinnest, lightest, and most powerful tablet PC that we have ever deployed at Country Day.
 It makes for a lightweight information consumption device with 10-point touch sensitivity.
 With its Intel Core i5 processor, it retains full laptop functionality with digital inking capabilities — the writing, annotating, sketching, and highlighting functions on which our teaching and learning have come to depend.